jimf/tracktics/README.md

 Vendor-specific handler for event tracking.
 Event tracking can be done manually via the tracker's `trackEvent` method, or declaratively via `data-tracktics-*` attributes.
-This method will be called on registered provider plugins with the event name and any optional associated data for the event.
+This method will be called on registered provider plugins with the DOM event name (click/mouseup/mousedown) and any optional associated data for the event.

 ## License